Ivelina-Vasileva/e2e-tests/README.md

-This project contains some e2e tests for different cases and sites.
+This project contains some e2e tests for different test cases and sites.

 # Instalation
 Run npm install to install all required packages